A Mighty Girl's top picks of girl-empowering books for children and teens about making friends and coping with friendship challenges.

 Fans of Ann M. Martin's The Baby-Sitters Club will love these graphic novels adapted by Raina Telgemeier!
 Kristy, Mary Anne, Claudia, Stacey, and Dawn are The Baby-sitters Club!
 Whatever comes up — from cranky toddlers to unexpected illnesses to spats between friends — you can count on them to work together to support one another and save the day.
 This box set collect the full-color editions of all four volumes of these graphic novels, perfect for fans of the series.

 Jo, April, Mal, Molly and Ripley are best friends who are looking forward to a fun few weeks at camp, that is, until they see a woman turn into a giant bear!
 Suddenly, the friends find themselves in the midst of mysterious and supernatural adventures.
 Fortunately, “Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet’s Camp for Hardcore Lady-Types” can provide them with all the skills they need.
 It’s going to be quite the unexpected summer!
 This collection gathers issues 1 to 4 of this fun series, which also makes reference to inspiring women of history.
-Fans of the first volume will also want to check out the rest of the Lumberjanes series, including the newest release, Lumberjanes, Volume 6: Sink or Swim.
+Fans of the first volume can find more volumes in our Lumberjanes Collection.

 Raymie has a plan: she'll win the Little Miss Central Florida Tire competition, her father will see her picture in the paper, and he'll forget all about the woman he ran away with and come home.
 Winning the competition requires new skills, including dealing with her fellow competitors — like Louisiana Elefante, who has a show business background but faints constantly, and Beverly Tapinski, who's determined to sabotage the whole thing.
 But as the competition approaches, the three girls develop an unexpected bond based on loneliness, grief, and a series of adventures in which each girl gets a chance to come to the rescue.
 Through Raymie's eyes, middle readers will see how friendship can help you find peace in a difficult time.